Matt-Conrad/CXR_View_Classification/README.md

 Workflow testing of the app and executables was done on the following environments:
    - Windows 10 laptop with Intel i7-4700MQ CPU and NVIDIA GeForce GT 755M GPU (Only source code testing done)
    - Fresh Ubuntu 18.04 virtual machine using VMware Workstation Player 15 on top of an Ubuntu 18.04 Desktop with AMD Ryzen 2600 CPU and NVIDIA RTX 2070 Super GPU
+   - AWS Elastic Beanstalk web server on a Python 3.6 platform running on 64-bit Amazon Linux

 ## Desktop App Usage
 There are several usage paths that one can use.
 I will be providing the source code, a way to compile a folder-based executable, and a single executable.
 NOTE: According to PyInstaller, since I compiled these executables on Ubuntu 18.04 only Linux users can execute the executables.
 I will need to compile the source code on other OSs to provide those executables.